Testing atomic wave functions in the nuclear vicinity: the hyperfine structure with empirically-deduced nuclear and quantum electrodynamic effects: The hyperfine structure across principal quantum number

+The right-hand-side of Eq.~(\ref{eq:ratio}) contains the ratio of the results of two many-body calculations, $A_{ns}^{\rm MB}/A_{n's}^{\rm MB}$.
+We may write

-where $\nu^{\rm HF}$ is the hyperfine interval found in the relativistic Hartree-Fock approximation and $F^{\delta V}$, $F^{\Sigma}$ are the relative RPA and correlation corrections.
-The RPA correction is essentially the same for all principal quantum numbers -- for Cs, $F^{\delta V}\approx 0.2$ -- and it cancels in the ratio Eq.~(\ref{eq:ratio}).
-It means that the ratio method is largely insensitive to the theoretical account of the core polarization, with this correction included empirically through $\nu_{n's}^{\rm exp}$.
+where $A_{ns}^{\rm HF}$ is the hyperfine constant found in the relativistic Hartree-Fock approximation and $F_{ns}^{\delta V}$, $F_{ns}^{\Sigma}$ are the relative RPA and correlation corrections.
+The RPA correction is essentially the same for all principal quantum numbers -- for Cs, $F_{ns}^{\delta V}\approx 0.2$ -- and it cancels in the ratio Eq.~(\ref{eq:ratio}).
+It means that the ratio method is largely insensitive to account of core polarization.

 The atomic theory error, however, is mainly associated with the evaluation of the electron-electron correlations, most of which may be represented by a correlation potential $\Sigma$.
-For the correlation potential, and smaller correlation corrections, the relative correction is not the same for different $n$, and we have
+For the correlation potential, and smaller correlation corrections such as the structural radiation and normalization of states, the relative correction is not the same for different $n$ -- as we saw earlier -- and we have

 The ratio therefore depends on the difference in the relative correlation corrections between states $ns$ and $n's$, $F_{ns}^{\Sigma} - F_{n's}^{\Sigma}$.
-If we are interested in preserving the dependence on the theoretical account of the electron correlations (i.e., we want to test the accuracy of atomic calculations), then this difference should be as large as possible, $F_{ns}^{\Sigma}\gg F_{n's}^{\Sigma}$.
+If we are interested in preserving the dependence on the theoretical account of the electron correlations -- {\it i.e., we want to test the accuracy of atomic calculations} -- then this difference should be as large as possible, $F_{ns}^{\Sigma}\gg F_{n's}^{\Sigma}$.
 The most suitable state to test is therefore the ground state, with the other state chosen to be as high as possible (see Fig.~\ref{fig:corr}).
-On the other hand, for the case where $F_{ns}^{\Sigma} - F_{n's}^{\Sigma}\approx 0$ (both states with high principal quantum number), the dependence on the theoretical account of the correlations is removed in the ratio, and we may perform high-precision predictions of the hyperfine structure.
+On the other hand, for the case where $F_{ns}^{\Sigma} - F_{n's}^{\Sigma}\approx 0$ (e.g., both states with high principal quantum number), the dependence on the correlations is largely removed in the ratio, and we may perform high-precision predictions of the hyperfine structure.
+Note that it may happen that sub-1\% many-body contributions do not appear with the same trend across $n$ -- including, e.g., when fitting procedures are used and states are treated differently -- and the hyperfine structure for lower states may be evaluated more accurately than for higher states.